 New Orleans’ colors aren’t just purple, green and gold – they’re red, white and blue.

-While New Orleans was part of France until 1802, nobody knows how to celebrate Independence Day like we do.
+While New Orleans was part of France until 1802, nobody knows how to celebrate Independence Day like we do – especially during America’s 250th anniversary!
 Here’s what’s going on – and where fireworks are going off – around town.

 Uncle Sam Jam in Lafreniere Park, July 3

-Celebrate America in Metairie at Uncle Sam Jam with live music, fireworks, and fun food.
+Celebrate America in Metairie at Uncle Sam Jam starting at 3 p.m. with live music, fun food and fireworks.
 This free festival features popular local entertainment as well as national acts.
-Learn more.
+Lean more.

 If you can’t wait for the 4th to celebrate your freedom, do it at City Park on the 3rd!
-Bring chairs or a blanket to the Goldring/Woldenberg Great Lawn on Wednesday for patriot tunes from the Marine Forces Reserve Ban, special appearances by Captain America and Wonder Woman, patriotic singalongs, fireworks and more.
-The fun begins at 6 p.m.
+Bring chairs or a blanket to the Goldring/Woldenberg Great Lawn on Wednesday for patriot tunes from the Marine Forces Reserve Ban, special appearances by local performers, patriotic singalongs, fireworks over the Peristyle at 9 p.m. and more.
+The fun begins at 5:30 p.m.
 Learn more.

 Go 4th on the River

-There’s no better way celebrate the red, white and blue than with fireworks shooting from a barge on the Mississippi River in rhythm to patriotic tunes.
-View the festivities from Woldenberg Park, Jax Brewery, the Moonwalk, or elsewhere in the Vieux Carré or watch from Algiers Point on the Westbank.
+There’s no better way celebrate the red, white and blue than 3rd of with fireworks shooting from a barge on the Mississippi River in rhythm to patriotic tunes.
+View the festivities at Tujague’s Annual 4th of July Balcony Party – 250th Edition, Goldring Woldenberg Riverfront Park, Jax Brewery, the Moonwalk, or elsewhere in the Vieux Carré or watch from Algiers Point on the Westbank.
 Find out more.

-The Steamboat NATCHEZ has some of the best seats in town for Go 4th on the River.
-Enjoy a fabulous buffet and music from a local DJ while fireworks go off above you.
+The Steamboat NATCHEZ and The Riverboat City of New Orleans have some of the best seats in town for Go 4th on the River.
+Enjoy a patriotic calliope concert, live music, a fabulous buffet, and a cocktail from their special Patriotic Drink Menu while fireworks go off above you.
 Make reservations here.